RNCryptor/RNCryptor/README.md

 with CommonCrypto,"](http://robnapier.net/blog/aes-commoncrypto-564) and [iOS 5 Programming Pushing the Limits](http://iosptl.com), Chapter 11.
 Also includes automatic HMAC handling to integrity-check messages.

-`RNCryptor` is immutable, stateless and thread-safe.
-A given cryptor object may be used simultaneously on multiple threads, and can be reused to encrypt or decrypt an arbitrary number of independent messages.
+`RNCryptor` is an abstract class.
+Concrete subclasses include:

+* `RNEncryptor`, `RNDecryptor` : Writer and reader for the [RNCryptor data format](https://github.com/rnapier/RNCryptor/wiki/Data-Format).
+* `RNOpenSSLEncryptor`, `RNOpenSSLDecryptor` : Writer and reader for the OpenSSL format.
+This format is not recommended due to its weak security settings, but is available for compatibility.

-# Use
+# Synchronous use

 The most common in-memory use case is as follows:

     NSData *data = [@"Data" dataUsingEncoding:NSUTF8StringEncoding];
     NSError *error;
-    NSData *encrypted = [[RNCryptor AES256Cryptor] encryptData:data password:@"password" error:&error];
+  NSData *encryptedData = [RNEncryptor encryptData:data
+                                      withSettings:kRNCryptorAES256Settings
+                                          password:aPassword
+                                             error:&error];

-This generates an `NSData` including an encryption salt, an HMAC salt, an IV, the ciphertext, and an HMAC.
+This generates an `NSData` including a header, encryption salt, HMAC salt, IV, ciphertext, and HMAC.
 To decrypt this bundle:

-    NSData *decrypted = [[RNCryptor AES256Cryptor] decryptData:encrypted password:@"password" error:&error];
+    NSData *decryptedData = [RNDecryptor decryptData:encryptedData

-The same encryption and decryption can be processed from one `NSURL` or `NSStream` to another to minimize memory usage:

-    BOOL result = [[RNCryptor AES256Cryptor] encryptFromURL:plaintextURL
-              									      toURL:ciphertextURL
-												     append:NO
-												   password:password
+                                        withPassword:aPassword
                                                error:&error];

-    BOOL result = [[RNCryptor AES256Cryptor] decryptFromURL:ciphertextURL
-              									      toURL:plaintextURL
-												     append:NO
-												   password:password
-												      error:&error];
+Note that `RNDecryptor` does not require settings.
+These are read from the header.

+# Asynchronous use

+`RNCryptor` suports asynchronous use, specifically designed to work with `NSURLConnection`.
+This is also useful for cases where the encrypted or decrypted data will not comfortably fit in memory.
+If the data will comfortably fit in memory, ansynchronous operation is best acheived using `dispatch_async()`.

+To operate in asynchronous mode, you create an `RNEncryptor` or `RNDecryptor`, providing it a handler.
+This handler will be called as data is encrypted or decrypted.
+As data becomes available, call `addData:`.
+When you reach the end of the data call `finish`.

+    - (void)connection:(NSURLConnection *)connection didReceiveData:(NSData *)data
+    {
+      [self.cryptor addData:data];
+    }

+    - (void)connectionDidFinishLoading:(NSURLConnection *)connection
+    {
+      [self.cryptor finish];
+    }

+    // Other connection delegates

+    - (void)decryptionDidFinish {
+      if (self.cryptor.error) {
+        // An error occurred.
+You cannot trust encryptedData at this point }
+      else {
+        // self.encryptedData is complete.
+Use it as you like }
+      self.encryptedData = nil;
+      self.cryptor = nil;
+      self.connection = nil;
+    }

+    - (void)decryptRequest:(NSURLRequest *)request
+    {
+      self.connection = [[NSURLConnection alloc] initWithRequest:request delegate:self];
+      self.cryptor = [[RNDecryptor alloc] initWithPassword:self.password
+                                                   handler:^(RNCryptor *cryptor, NSData *data) {
+                                                       [self.decryptedData appendData:data];
+                                                       if (cryptor.isFinished) {
+                                                         [self decryptionDidFinish];
+                                                       }
+                                                     }];
+    }

 # API Documentation